4. Theme Customization

 In the theme editor, this hierarchical structure is visually represented, where you can expand a type to view its subtypes.

-When a color is assigned to a parent type, it is automatically applied to all its descendent-types, unless a specific color is already set for a sub-type.
+When a color is assigned to a parent type, it is automatically applied to all its descendant types, unless a specific color is already set for a subtype.
 If a top-level type has no specific color assigned, it defaults to the plain text color.

 For more in-depth information about all syntax types, refer to Builtin Tokens section in Pygments documentation.